Our only prenup agreement was to never yell at each other. We’d both been products of broken homes, so we’d decided to always use our inside-voices.

 DIVOC 91 IS LEADER

-“OK, OK I’m learning the Russian now, yeah, I get it, I’m foolish”
+“OK, OK, I’m learning the Russian now, yeah, I get it, I’m foolish.”

 MUST GO NOW

-“ Tim, where are you going, we need to talk.
-I love you, Honey.
-Don’t do this!”
+“Tim, where are you going, we need to talk.
+I love you, Honey.”

-LOVE IS HUMAN WEAKNESS
+LOVE HUMAN WEAKNESS

-DIVOC 91 SAY YOU JOIN US
+DIVOC 91 SAY YOU JOIN ARMY TOO

 “Ok, Honey.
 I’m sure you’ll tell me what’s going on later; right now, we’re both tired.”

-FIRST YOU MUST GET THIS
+FIRST YOU MUST GET THIS.

 “ What the hell are you doing?”